 Works such as Rollercoaster

 (2003) not only emphasize the need to protect lakes, rivers, and forests from man-made pollution, but also predict, what soon could become our future: By staging his created ecosystems as joyful touristic attractions or placing them into museum-like settings, the audience (or the consumer) is being given a unique and unusual experience.
 Here, nature is presented either as an object of pure entertainment or as a fragile and fading ecosystem that has been exploited to a point, where the sensitive nature has no longer a chance to regenerate itself.

-(*1965 in Orimattila, Finland, in 1965.
-He lives and works in Orimattila.
-Halso graduated from Aalto University School of Art, Design and Architecture in 1992 (Ma).
-His most notable exhibitions include Bumpy ride, FotoGraFia Festival internazionale di roma, MaCro Future, Rome (2010), Arctic Hysteria, p.s.1 Contemporary art Center / MoMa, New York (2008), and the 6th Shanghai Biennale, Shanghai art Museum (2006).
-He is a member of The Helsinki School focusing on contemporary Finnish, landscape, environmental, and manipulated photography with an interest in Eco Art.
+(*1965 in Orimattila, Finland) is one of the most-known conceptual artists focusing on landscape, environmental, and manipulated photography with an interest in Eco Art.[n2]
+He graduated from Aalto University School of Art, Design and Architecture in 1992.
+His most notable exhibitions include Bumpy ride, FotoGraFia Festival internazionale di roma, MaCro Future, (Rome, 2010), Arctic Hysteria, p.s.1 Contemporary art Center / MoMa (New York, 2008), and the 6th Shanghai Biennale, Shanghai art Museum (2006).